keyteki/keyteki/docs/card_tutorial.md

 -   `npm run lint`
 -   `npm test`

-> Note: The this codebase uses spaces not tabs.
+> Note: The codebase uses spaces not tabs.

 #### 13. Git your changes to the cloud.